notthelewis/DomainCheck2/README.md

 <EXTENDED_CHECK> parameter

-:THIS IS BROKEN INTO TWO CATEGORIES:
+:THIS IS BROKEN INTO TWO CATEGORIES

 		0 or 2